faxemaxee/basic-node-auth/README.md

 ## basic-node-auth

-This is a 100% basic boilerplate to get an authentication server running quick.
+This is a 100% basic boilerplate to get an authentication server running.

 **Feautures**